 - A firm lump on the inside edge of the foot at the base of the big toe

-The doctor will ask about your symptoms and health history.
+The doctor will ask about your symptoms and past health.
 A foot exam will be done.
-It is diagnosed based on this information.
+It is diagnosed based on the exam.

 The doctor will talk about treatment choices.
 They may be: